onqtam/headjack/docs/quotes_and_notes/BOOK_QUOTES.md

 >
 > " - [The Fabric of Reality, by David Deutsch](https://www.goodreads.com/book/show/177068.The_Fabric_of_Reality)

-^^ continue from "A phenomenon is ‘fundamental’ if a"...

 quantum physics Chapters 2, 9, 11, 12, 13, 14
 epistemology Chapters 3, 4, 7, 10, 13, 14
 the theory of computation Chapters 5, 6, 9, 10, 13, 14